KGAFT/KGAFTEngine/lib/glfw/docs/CONTRIBUTING.md

 Please explain why you need the feature and how you intend to use it.
 If you have a specific API design in mind, please add that as well.
-If you have or are planning to write code for the feature, see the section below.
+If you have or are planning to writeAllDescriptors code for the feature, see the section below.

 If there already is a request for the feature you need, add your specific use case unless it is already mentioned.
 If it is, give it a :+1:.